Infinite-fold Asymptotic Quantum Advantage in Classical Correlation Sensing: Proofs and calculations

 \subsection{Quantum Approach}

-In order to prove the desired lower bound, we first have to deal with the problem that the system of interest is infinite-dimensional, and show that for the specific case treated here, we have $D_Q(\rho_E^{(K)},\rho_E^{\otimes K})\geq D(\rho_E^{(K)}\|\rho_E^{\otimes K})$ (hypothesis testing bound).
-Afterwards, we proceed by noting that $D(\rho_E^{(K)}\|\rho_E^{\otimes K}) = K\cdot S(\rho_E)-S(\rho_E^{(K)})$ and then calculating the two respective entropies. \paragraph{Hypothesis Testing Bound} For convenience, we base our work on \cite{bjelakovic2012quantumsteinslemmarevisited} which provides near-optimal tests even when the Hilbert space size grows logarithmically with the block-length.
+To prove the desired lower bound, we first have to deal with the problem that the system of interest is infinite-dimensional, and show that for the specific case treated here, we have $D_Q(\rho_E^{(K)},\rho_E^{\otimes K})\geq D(\rho_E^{(K)}\|\rho_E^{\otimes K})$ (hypothesis testing bound).
+Afterwards, we proceed by noting that $D(\rho_E^{(K)}\|\rho_E^{\otimes K}) = K\cdot S(\rho_E)-S(\rho_E^{(K)})$ and then calculating the two respective entropies. \paragraph{Functional dependence of the exponent on the states} For convenience, we base our work on \cite{bjelakovic2012quantumsteinslemmarevisited}, which provides near-optimal tests even when the Hilbert space size grows logarithmically with the block length.
 We benefit from the fact that all involved systems have bounded energy, which allows us to proceed as follows: We truncate each involved system at finite energy, and use the optimal projection for the resulting finite-dimensional systems.
-By controlling the approximation error, we are then able to utilize the continuity of entropy and the specific structure of our hypothesis testing problem to arrive at the desired result.
+By controlling the approximation error, we can utilize the continuity of entropy and the specific structure of our hypothesis testing problem to arrive at the desired result.
 Using Lemma \ref{lem:effective-dimension-for-phase-randomized-coherent-state}, we have with $T_N:=\sum_{n=0}^N|n\rangle\langle n|$

 for large enough $N$.
 We conclude that for a suitable $\kappa_1>0$:

 Define $\mathcal N(\rho):=T_N\rho T_N + \tr((\eins-T_N)\rho)|0\rangle\langle0|$ and

 Then from \eqref{eqn:trace-bound} we know that for some $\kappa_2>0$